Madhurjya216/Api_doc/Apidoc.md

 # List of Orders (GET method)
 > http://localhost:9500/viewOrder

-# List of the customers on the basis of the email
+# List of customers deatails on the basis of the email
 > http://localhost:9500/viewCustomer?email=rahul@gmail.com

 # Update the Order(PUT method)